ArtificialPenguin/mlops/README.md

 The application to refer for the combined application is app.py, the link refers to that combined web application of housing prices and used car prices

-Below is the folder structure for your reference for used_car_prices setup process:
+Below is the general folder structure for your reference on the setup process:
 |--Data
     |--02_Used_Car_Prices.xlsx
 |--Logs